kolorahl/kolorahl.github.io/_posts/2013-08-01-angular-vs-backbone.markdown

 Alright, I've had some time to mess around with both [Angular.js][ng-home] and [Backbone.js][bb-home], and I have come away with pros and cons for each.
-For anyone interested in my final decision, I will be using Backbone.js along with it's one dependecy, [Underscore.js][us-home].
+For anyone interested in my final decision, I will be using Backbone.js along with it's one dependency, [Underscore.js][us-home].
 The final decision came down to how they each handled data binding.

 ## Requirements

-To reiterate from a previous post, I am building a game using Erlang on the server and WebSockets as the means to communicate between the browser and my Erlang code.
-This means I could receive updates to my data without any client interaction happening, since WebSockets technology is a bi-directional stream with either side able to send data when they need to.
+To reiterate from a previous post, I am building a game using Erlang on the server and Web Sockets as the means to communicate between the browser and my Erlang code.
+This means I could receive updates to my data without any client interaction happening, since Web Sockets technology is a bi-directional stream with either side able to send data when they need to.
 Whichever framework I chose needed to handle server-originated updates to models, and then trigger UI updates based on changes to the model.